Quick Start Guide

 Check these in order:

-- All required providers show "VERIFIED" (green checkmark, not yellow "UNVERIFIED")
+- All required providers show "Verified" (green badge, not amber "Unverified")

-- If any show yellow: Click into provider and complete validation
+- If any show amber: Click "Add Credential" on that provider card and complete validation

 - Bundle is enabled on your account